Guilded-NET/Guilded-NET.github.io/references/Webhook.CreateMessageAsync(string,Embed[]).md

 ### Remarks

-The text content will be formatted in Markdown.
+The content will be formatted in Markdown.
 #### Parameters

 <a name='Guilded.Base.Servers.Webhook.CreateMessageAsync(string,Guilded.Base.Embeds.Embed[]).message'></a>